<big>Glossary of Painting Terms</big>(As of July 2003)

 The ability of a coating material to spread evenly and without defects on a substrate.

 to be distributed.
-In the case of crater formation, this occurs because...
-B. indicates a wetting disorder.
+In the case of crater formation, for example, there is a wetting disorder.

 caused by contamination such as grease, silicone, wax, etc.